The mediation space where you learn to know, see, and speak your truth. The place where clarity abounds

 What is Mediation?

-Mediation is a process where two people come together in a neutral and supportive space to talk things through, and work toward resolving a specific issue or conflict.
-With me as your mediator, you will be heard - not judged, not “fixed”, but truly heard – and supported as you work toward practical, mutually agreed outcomes.
+Mediation is a process where two people come together in a neutral and supportive space to talk things through, and work toward understanding and moving forward with a specific issue or conflict.
+My role as mediator is to listen to both parties.
+Provide a safe space where each can be heard without judgment, blame, accusation, or interruption.
+I facilitate the process for this to happen - and remain neutral at all times.

-This isn’t a space for pointing fingers.
+It is not a space for pointing fingers, blaming, or accusing.
 It’s not:

 “Yeah, but you said…"